openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/NetworkKit/cj-apis-net-connection.md

 public func getAllNets(): Array<NetHandle>
 ```

-**Function:** Retrieves a list of all currently connected networks.
+**Function:** Retrieves a list of all networks in a connected state.

 **Required Permission:** ohos.permission.GET_NETWORK_INFO